BERCEO, A NAME WITH HISTORY

 At this moment, Luis Muga Barahona owned some lands in the city of Haro, and when a Bordeaux native called Guy Hageman saw it, he was amazed.
 He decided to buy the lands of Luis Muga so that he could build in 1872 the first winery of the city of Haro.
 This is what we know today as Bodegas Berceo.

-Hageman decided to design a winery according to the Bordeaux style, in such a way that it would be possible to work with the help of gravity along the whole winemaking process.
+Hageman decided to design a winery according to the Bordeaux style, in such a way that it would be possible to work with the help of gravity along the entire winemaking process.
 This way, it was possible to avoid any manipulation and guarantee top quality.

 The winery is named after Gonzalo de Berceo.
 He was a monk and a poet in the XIII century, who used to live in Suso Monastery (La Rioja).
 He was the one who dared to write the first verses in Spanish language, in which wine was the main topic.
 This fact took place in a context when Latin was the only language considered to be highbrow, and when Arabic and Basque were the main languages of the area.

 This is why all the labels of the brands Bodegas Berceo are illustrated with the picture of Suso Monastery, the place where the first text in Spanish language was written with wine as the main topic.
-Such is the architectonic and artistic importance that this place receives, that it was declared World Heritage Site in 1997, since it is considered as the “cradle of Spanish language”.
+Such is the architectonic and artistic importance that this place receives, that it was declared a World Heritage Site in 1997, since it is considered the “cradle of Spanish language”.

 First of all, they get Viña Berceo.
 The reason why this permission is given is because the family owned a vineyard in the municipality of Berceo.
 So this time, it was considered to be reasonable the allowance of this brand, taking into account that it is the name of the land the wines are born.
 Later, the family is authorized to use Gonzalo de Berceo and Los Dominios de Berceo as a brand, due to the fact that these are close related to Viña Berceo.